JoshBirnbaum/distributed-methodology/Methodology.md

       in particular areas.

-1. Each team formulates a _mission statement_.
+1. The team formulates a _mission statement_.
 This is one or two sentences that describe the goal of the project.
    - The primary purpose of the mission statement is to allow the team to say &ldquo;no&rdquo; to good ideas.

-1. Use Slack for studio and team communication.
+1. Use Slack for team communication.
     - The `#general` and `#random` channels are available for studio-wide communication.
     - Each team sets up its own channels as needed, giving each a recognizable prefix corresponding to the project.